pluralmonad/PersonalTeslaDefenseEquipment/PersonalTeslaDefenseEquipment/readme.md

 ### Beam type
 Whether to use the tesla turret or tesla gun beam
-- tesla-turret (default)
+- tesla-turret
-- tesla-gun
+- tesla-gun (default)
+- custom

 NOTE: this dramatically changes the damage output.
 If tesla-turret is too OP for your play style, try setting it to tesla-gun.
+Or better yet, take full control with a custom beam.

 ### Equipment Grid Size
 The space the equipment will take up in the equipment grid